capnhayfay/DSAI-BCF2-G1/README.md

 - Understanding classification results (decision trees etc.), then applying them to data
 - Collaborating using GitHub, other collaborative digital platforms

+### Data Used
+All of our data is stored withn the directory dataset within a zip file

 ### References

 - https://www.analyticsvidhya.com/blog/2021/10/an-introduction-to-random-forest-algorithm-for-beginners/